As many CRM vendors have upped their game, CRM selection has become more complex over the last several years. The playing field has become more level.

 There can be multiple options for the contract duration.
 The optimal contract duration should be determined at this stage.

 Other Benefits of a Structured CRM Selection Process

 It’s worth noting that a formal process for choosing the right system provides a lot more benefits than just making a CRM vendor decision.

 Since the process involves defining requirements, it provides a significant head start toward the eventual CRM implementation.

-Gathering requirements early on also allows for more time to expand on certain ideas and refine priorities — as compared to beginning the requirements gathering process after payments for the new CRM system have already begun.
+Gathering requirements early on also allows for more time to expand on specific ideas and refine priorities, compared to beginning the requirements-gathering process after payments for the new CRM system have already begun.

 For senior management, a clearer picture of the operational components of the organization will emerge from the process outlined above.
-Beyond the CRM selection process itself, the perspective gained will provide valuable information that can be used as input for strategic thinking and planning.
+Beyond the CRM selection process, the perspective gained will provide valuable information that can be used as input for strategic thinking and planning.

 Formally selecting a CRM system will garner information from employees that has value beyond just CRM.
 Employees have an opportunity to provide feedback that can ultimately increase their job satisfaction and the quality of service they can provide to customers.